 Fifth, to determine the robustness of our results and their practical effects, we used quasi-multiverse analysis.
 Existing software solutions did not allow us to use the regular test.
 Thus, we formulated conclusions based only on these approaches’ guiding principles, making dichotomous decisions.
 As the progress in statistical and software solutions is an inseparable part of scientific progress, researchers in the future might use our open data to reexamine our findings.

+The last limitation of our study relates to the fit of our proposed model to the empirical data.
+Despite the modest sample size and the low magnitudes of interrelationships among variables considered, the chi-square test indicated a less-than-optimal fit, with the value being nearly four times as large as expected.
+This discrepancy suggests potential model-data deviations that might not be entirely attributed to random sampling variability.
+Furthermore, our model’s Comparative Fit Index (0.94) did not meet the lenient benchmark of 0.95 advocated by Hu and Bentler (1999), suggesting that the approximate fit of our model could be considered mediocre.
+These findings imply that while our model offers some insights, it may not fully capture the complexities of the underlying phenomena studied.
+Our study’s findings should, therefore, be interpreted with caution, recognizing that the model’s fit to the data is an area for improvement and further investigation.

 Conclusions

-This study tested the practical utility of SMI for esports.
+This study tested the practical utility of the SMI for esports.
 Notable strengths of this study include using a multi-stage experimental approach with a large sample of highly motivated individuals in an esports performance context.
 Furthermore, following the open science recommendations and preregistration, we tested the effects rigorously.
 We found that the SMI was well received by participants and led to the adoption of more beneficial stress mindsets, more positive appraisals of the esports tournament, and increased use of reappraisal emotion regulation strategies.
-However, we found the limited impact of SMI on the performance outcomes and challenge/threat affective responses.
+However, we found the limited impact of the SMI on the performance outcomes and challenge/threat affective responses.
 Furthermore, our findings question the previous assumptions about the relationship between affective responses and performance outcomes.
-In sum, we recommend the SMI as a prevention tool but not as a performance-enhancing intervention in the context of a positively-evaluated performance.
+In sum, the findings lead us to recommend the SMI as a prevention tool but not as a performance-enhancing intervention in the context of a positively-evaluated performance.

 Data Availability